GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Lomisterre** (*unique*)
 $7,250 , 4 lbs.
 Spear
-This spear exists simultaneously on the ethereal plane. *If name is known, it can be used to inflict a psychic attack.
+This spear exists simultaneously on the ethereal plane. *If name is known, it can be used to inflict a psychic attack instead of its normal attack.
 When used this way, it can affect creatures on the psychic plane as though it existed on that plane as well*.
 If the user has weapon mastery with spears, they gain a +1 bonus for the purpose of determining if an attack is a critical hit.

+**Long Breath** (*unique*)
+$2,000 , 5.5 lbs.
+Spear
+This spear was used by Jiem, to slay the sorcerer Grelald in the same battle that claimed his life.
+If Jiem is laid to rest properly, his sacrifice will enhance this spear.
+Against a foe with greater spell sickness than the user, *the attack gets a +2 bonus for the purpose of determining a critical hit*.

 **Maladictor** (*unique*)
 $90,780 , 5.5 lbs.